Author, Andrew Gibson

 When your money is received by your bank or currency broker, they will convert it into the currency needed and send your funds to the bank account requested.

 Getting the best exchange rate for large currency transfers

-As you may have seen, exchange rates move up and down in value every minute of the working week.
+Exchange rates move up and down every minute of the day.

-That’s why on the typical currency chart you can see the big peaks and troughs, but you can also see plenty of little movements as well.
+On a typical currency chart you can see big peaks and troughs, as well as plenty of minor movements too.

 On large currency transfers, even little movements in the exchange rate matter.

-A swing of that size can happen every day.
+A swing of that size can happen within a day.